 Create Online-Only Deals

 Due to its convenience factor, online shopping is arguably one of the most enjoyable ways for customers to shop.
-They can get it done from anywhere and do it on their own time – including their couch at 2 o’clock in the morning.
+They’ve gotten used to being able to buy anything, anywhere, and at any time—including from their couch at two o’clock in the morning.

 But if all your holiday deals (including Black Friday and Christmas) are offered to in-store shoppers, you miss out on opportunities to encourage one of your largest customer segments to make purchases.

-This year, peak season is shaping up to be big for online channels, as holiday shopping consumer behavior gets more entrenched in the digital omnichannel world.
-To fully take advantage of the opportunities available, retailers and eCommerce brands need to invest in new shopping channels, upgrade their digital experience to be more omnichannel friendly, and create exclusive offers for their online shoppers.
+This year, peak season is very likely to be big for online channels, as consumers’ holiday shopping behaviors get more entrenched in the digital omnichannel world.
+To fully take advantage of the opportunities available, retailers and eCommerce brands need to invest in new shopping channels, upgrade their digital experience to be more omnichannel-friendly, and create exclusive offers for their online shoppers.